sguha-work/fiddle-grabber/README.md

 	phantomjs node_modules/fiddle-grabber.js <csv-file-name>.csv

-	The out put of above command will be something like this node_modules
+	The output of above command will be something like this node_modules
 	|_fiddles
 	  |_<website1>